-Our aim is determine the mode functions that describe the physical vacuum and particles.
-To define the adiabatic vacuum modes, one can employ a positive-frequency, generalized WKB form \cite{Parker:1974}:
+Our aim is to determine the mode functions that describe the physical vacuum and particles.
+To define the adiabatic vacuum modes, one can employ a positive-frequency generalized WKB method \cite{Parker:1974qw} to get

-which yields an approximate solution to the Klein-Gordon equation (\ref{KG-1-eff-2}).
-We note that $\underline{v}_k(\tilde{\eta})$ are guaranteed to satisfy the Wronskian condition (\ref{Wronskian}) for any real, non-negative function $W_k(\tilde{\eta})$.
-An appropriate function $W_k(\tilde{\eta})$ is given by the method of Chakraborty \footnote{See also Ref.~\cite{Fulling:1974} for the solutions in the case of a {\em conformally} coupled scalar field on an anisotropic space-time} \cite{Chakraborty:1973} as
+which yields an approximate solution to the Klein--Gordon equation (\ref{KG-1-eff-2}).
+Note that $\underline{u}_{k}(\tilde{\eta})$ are guaranteed to satisfy the Wronskian condition (\ref{Wronskian}) for any real, non-negative function $W_{k}(\tilde{\eta})$.
+An appropriate function $W_{k}(\tilde{\eta})$ is given by the method of Chakraborty \cite{Chakraborty:1973} as

-in which we have set $Y\equiv\Omega_k^2(\tilde{\eta})$, and
+in which we have set $Y\equiv\Omega_{k}^{2}=\tilde{\omega}_{\tilde{\eta},k}^{2}-{\cal Q}$, and

-If $\underline{v}_k(\tilde{\eta})$ is a solution for the exact mode function satisfying the Klein-Gordon equation (\ref{KG-1-eff-2}), then $W(\tilde{\eta})$ therein is required to satisfy the relation (\ref{W-k-1}).
-However, instead of solving for $W_k$ exactly, one can generate asymptotic series in order of time $\tilde{\eta}$ derivatives of the background metric.
-Terminating this series at a given order, it defines an adiabatic mode $\underline{v}_k(\tilde{\eta})$, to that order.
-Thus, up to an order $n$, denoted by ${\cal O}(\tilde{a}_i/kL_{n+\varepsilon})^{n+\varepsilon}$ (being power of time variation of the $\tilde{a}_i$ components of the metric), the asymptotic adiabatic expansion of the frequency $W_k$ is defined to match $W_k(\tilde{\eta})= W_k^{(0)}+W_k^{(2)}+ \cdot\cdot\cdot + W_k^{(n)}$, which is obtained for higher order estimate by iteration.
-Since the mode functions are specified by the adiabatic expansion scheme (\ref{adibatic-1}), the expectation values of the energy-momentum of the field, $\langle0| \hat{T}_{ab} |0\rangle$, with respect to the adiabatic vacuum $|0\rangle$, can be computed.
-It can be shown that all ultra-violet divergences are contained in terms of adiabatic order equal to and smaller than {\em four} \cite{Fulling:1974} (see next subsection).
-Therefore, we restrict ourself to the {\em fourth} order adiabatic states, by setting $n=4$, and define $W_k(\tilde{\eta})$ to match the terms in
+If $\underline{u}_{k}(\tilde{\eta})$ is a solution for the exact mode function satisfying the Klein--Gordon equation (\ref{KG-1-eff-2}), then $W(\tilde{\eta})$ is required to satisfy the relation (\ref{W-k-1}).
+However, instead of solving for $W_{k}$ exactly, one can generate asymptotic series in orders of time derivatives (with respect to $\tilde{\eta}$) of the background metric.
+Terminating this series at a given order will define an adiabatic mode $\underline{u}_{k}(\tilde{\eta})$ to such order.
+Thus, up to an order $n$, denoted by ${\cal O}(\sqrt{\tilde{c}}/kL_{n+\varepsilon})^{n+\varepsilon}$ (being power of time variation of the $\tilde{a}_{i}$ components of the metric), the asymptotic adiabatic expansion of the frequency $W_{k}$ is defined to match $W_{k}(\tilde{\eta})=W_{k}^{(0)}+W_{k}^{(2)}+\cdot\cdot\cdot+W_{k}^{(n)}$, which is obtained for higher order estimates by iteration.
+Since the mode functions are specified by the adiabatic expansion scheme (\ref{adibatic-1}), the expectation values of the energy-momentum of the field, $\langle\tilde{0}|\hat{T}_{ab}|\tilde{0}\rangle$ with respect to the adiabatic vacuum $|\tilde{0}\rangle$ can be computed.
+It can be shown that all ultra-violet divergences are contained in terms of adiabatic order equal to and smaller than four \cite{Fulling:1974pu} (see appendix \ref{adiabatic-energy-momentum}).
+Therefore, we restrict ourselves to the fourth order adiabatic states by setting $n=4$, and define $W_{k}(\tilde{\eta})$ to match the terms in